 If wristbands break, please get them exchanged for new ones ASAP.
 Bring the broken wristband with you to exchange for a new one.
-Remember, all visitors must always check in and out of camp and obtain meal tickets as necessary.
+Remember, all visitors must always check in and out of camp.

 OTHER FORMS OF IDENTIFICATION

 There are several approved methods of identification at Griswold Scout Reservation.
 These include: